nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-live-connect.md

 You are ready to use it, just go in the workspace section and create a file object: you can use the Google Drive file picker

+{{#> callout type='note' }}
+To use the Google Drive file picker with Internet Explorer 11, the following URL must be added to IE11's trusted sites zone: https://accounts.google.com.
+{{/callout}}

 ## Live Connect For Dropbox

 ### Functional Overview